 A cohosted event is an event that multiple chapters host together.
-One chapter creates and manages the event and other chapters share it with their members.
+One chapter creates and manages the event, and other chapters share it with their members.
 The event displays with their upcoming events, even newsletters.
 This means that the event is managed in one place, but displays on all chapters.
 Collaborating chapters select the events they want to share with their members, and hosts can see other chapters involved.

 When chapter members look at the upcoming events for their chapter, cohosted events are included in the lists.
 They have a cohosted label.
-They don't have to do anything different to register for the event.
+They don't have to do anything different from register for the event.

 In the dashboard, host chapters see a cohosted event label on the event.
 Collaborators see the event with a label that has the host chapter's name.